allegro/allegro.tech/_posts/2019-01-02-making-friends-with-legacy-code.md

 ```

 The usage looks almost the same as in the map-based approach, but we gain some
 type-safety and IDE hints.
-However, the params' values are not aligned, unlike a map definition.
+In the case of maps, IDE’s automatic formatting can
+easily align field names and values in columns, but it can't format this way
+automatically in the case of closures.

 Closure-based builders allow you to hide the build method inside the factory method,
 and the usage looks really similar to map-based approach.
 However, using